 Nothing kills momentum at the start of a meeting like a 15-minute delay because people need to download software, can’t get the video to work, etc. Prior to a virtual meeting, all participants should test the technology and make sure they are comfortable with the major features.

 We know one of the best parts about working from home is rolling out of bed and logging on from the couch.
 But just because you’re home doesn’t mean you shouldn’t at least throw on a clean shirt and brush your hair.
+If you are choosing to dress with a suit and tie, check out what each tie color says about you!

-Getting ready for the day will also put yourself in the right headspace to be productive.
+Getting ready for the day will also put yourself in the right head-space to be productive.
 Plus, you never know when your boss will want to conference without warning, and you want to be prepared for that.

 Background matters!
 It’s hard to take someone seriously when there’s a pile of messy clothes or children running around in the background of your meeting, so do your best to find a quiet spot in the house with plenty of light when joining your virtual meetings.
 If you don’t have time to tidy, consider setting up a virtual background instead.